ha816/study/information-technology/programming-language/java/GC.md

 ## GC Types By Thread

-Thread 사용법에 따른 GC 종류는 크게 3가지 타입이 있다.
+Thread 사용법에 관점에서 보면 GC 종류는 크게 3가지 타입이 있다.

 serial collector
 : uses a single thread to perform all garbage collection work, which makes it relatively efficient because there is no communication overhead between threads.
 It is best-suited to single processor machines -XX:+UseSerialGC.

-parallel collector(also known as the throughput collector) : performs minor collections in parallel, which can significantly reduce garbage collection overhead.
+parallel collector(AKA throughput collector)
+: performs minor collections in parallel, which can significantly reduce garbage collection overhead.
 It is intended for applications with medium-sized to large-sized data sets that are run on multiprocessor or multithreaded hardware.

 concurrent collector